hoprnet/RPCh/packages/ethereum-provider/README.md

 ## Description
 The RPCh ethereum provider adaptor is an extension of the [`ethereum-provider`](https://github.com/floating/ethereum-provider).
 The goal of this adaptor is to provide a plug and play experience of for projects that currently use the ethereum provider.

-# How to use RPCh ethers adaptor
+# How to use RPCh ethereum provider adaptor
 You will need to have Node.js and npm/yarn installed on your computer.
 You can download them from their official website or use a package manager like Homebrew (for Mac) or Chocolatey (for Windows).

 ```